spatie/laravel-stats/README.md

 class SubscriptionStats extends BaseStats
 {
     public function getName() : string{
-        return 'my-custom-key'; // stats will be stored with the `my-custom-key` }
+        return 'my-custom-name'; // stats will be stored with using name `my-custom-name` }
 }
 ```